 Since 1980, to further solidify the family-oriented feel of Rudolph Masonry, the sons have continued to be an integral part of the company.
 Son David has been assisting his dad with estimating, scheduling and managing projects.
 Son, Jerry, Jr. continues to lay brick, labor and oversee the safety of the crew and the completion of the jobs on site.
 Son, Bruce had been a laborer and operator in charge of the other laborers and project set-up, but now has retired.

-As Rudolph Masonry moves into its fourty second year in business, we continue to strive for quality craftsmanship and customer satisfaction.
+As Rudolph Masonry moves into its fourty fourth year in business, we continue to strive for quality craftsmanship and customer satisfaction.
 We have seen many changes take place in this industry such as these things: the time allotted to complete a job, more regulations and paperwork, and the push for “green” jobsites and buildings.
 We look forward to continued success as a leading mason contractor in Northern Illinois.

 Safety for Rudolph Masonry, Inc., operations is not just a corporate goal, it is a requirement!
 While the cost and competitive pressures of managing a business in today’s economy and environment help dictate the need to minimize the accidental losses, the greatest asset of this corporation is our people, so we do all we can to insure their safety.